arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 #### 11. Next steps
+Please join our slack channel: (search)- #delivering-llms-in-product-in-2023 to stay tuned for important updates

 Thanks for filling this form.
 The watsonx.ai embed will review this issue and your Aha! epic and track the dependency in our [dependency report](https://ibm.biz/watsonxai-embed-dependency-report).
 We'll be in touch to schedule your intake meeting.
-See our full process and policy here.
+Learn more about our full process [here.](https://w3.ibm.com/w3publisher/using-llms-ibm/delivery-playbook)